scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

     # use of SyncedList
     ops.analyzers.append(gsd)

-Error Handling
-**************

-Another improvement to user experience is our improved error messaging and handling.
-An example error message for accidentally trying to set :code:`sigma` for particle type 'A' in the Lennard-Jones pair potential to a string would provide the error message, TODO.
+Another improvement to user experience is the error messaging and handling for these objects.
+An example error message for accidentally trying to set :code:`sigma` for particle type 'A' in the Lennard-Jones pair potential to a string (i.e. :code:`lj.params[('A', 'A')] = {'sigma': 'foo', 'epsilon': 1.}` would provide the error message, "TypeConversionError: For types [('A', 'A')], error In key sigma: Value foo of type <class 'str'> cannot be converted using OnlyType(float).
+Raised
+error: value foo not convertible into type <class 'float'>.".

 Deferred C++ Initialization
 +++++++++++++++++++++++++++